NicoJuicy/LearnML/tips/ml_tools.md

 urllib3 is a Python HTTP library with thread-safe connection pooling, file post support, user friendly, and more.

-In shoet, urllib3 is a powerful, user-friendly HTTP client for Python.
+In short, urllib3 is a powerful, user-friendly HTTP client for Python.

 ## Cloud Tools